 The Book of Samuel presents the Philistines as more advanced than the Israelites.
 They were more organized and better armed with metal weapons.
 It is no surprise the Philistines even captured the Ark of the Covenant in one of the battles against the Israelites.

-A pivotal moment in the balance between the two powers took place in the Shefelah during a battle.
+A pivotal moment in the balance between the two powers took place in the Shephelah during a battle.
 A young shepherd of the tribe of Judah slew, with just a sling, the mightiest Philistine warrior.
 His name was David.

-Our tour will begin with a drive into the Shefelah, and a review of the battle site from the top of Azekah.
+Our tour will begin with a drive into the Shephelah, and a review of the battle site from the top of Azekah.
 We will also drive down to the brook, and try and trace pebbles like the ones David used.

 Where David Drooled at Gath